 We have compiled a detailed guide to help you learn more about the “Russian manicure”.
-It is useful for beginners in the nail service field and for practicing professionals who are looking to learn about this unique approach to nail art.
+It is beneficial if you’re just starting out in the nail service field or if you’re a practicing professional who is looking to learn about this unique approach to nail art.

-In this article, we will cover: What is a Russian manicure?
+In this article, we will cover the following topics: What is a Russian manicure?
 How is it performed?
 What tools are used?
 How does a Russian manicure differ from a regular manicure?
 Where can one learn Russian manicure techniques?

 A Russian manicure (or pedicure) is a nail care method, a technique for cuticle treatment and the removal of excess skin around the nail plate.
 It is also known as a combined or dry manicure.